Community Learning Online: Exploring Self Portrait through Collage

-- Brief introduction to Freud and the Id, Ego and link to the ‘self’
+- brief introduction to Freud and the Id, Ego and link to the ‘self’

-- How to use your sketchbook to support creating your images
+- how to use your sketchbook to support creating your images

-- How to create layers and to become more abstract in your thinking creatively
+- how to create layers and to become more abstract in your thinking creatively

-Information about artists that you can research to find out more about collage and self portraits
+- information about artists that you can research to find out more about collage and self portraits

-- Apron or wear old clothes
+- Please bring an apron or wear old clothes

 - PVA glue or glue stick